tomjoht/tomjoht.github.io/_docs/documenting_api_endpoints/docendpoints.md

 last-modified: 2023-05-28
 ---

+{% include_relative coffeebutton.html %}

 Reference documentation for API endpoints consists of five general sections: resource descriptions, endpoints and methods, parameters, sample requests, and sample responses and schemas.
 To document the reference endpoints of an API, provide detailed information for each of these sections.

-{% if site.format == "web" %}
-{: .coffeenote}
-<a class="coffee" href="https://www.buymeacoffee.com/learnapidoc/e/146014">Download a PDF of this section</a>
-{% endif %}

 {% include minitoc.html %}